ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         +---------------------+--------------------------------------------------------------------------------------------+
         ```

-2. Please look at the logs in another terminal window while the secure build is running (don't intterrupt the current terminal window which is waiting for the secure build)
+2. Please look at the logs in another terminal window while the secure build is running (don't interrupt the current terminal window which is waiting for the secure build)

     ``` bash
     hpvs sb log --config "${SB_DIR}/sb_config.yaml"
     ```

-    ???+ exmaple "Example Truncated Output"
+    ???+ example "Example Truncated Output"

         ```
         2020-06-23 05:25:42,453  root       INFO    starting a build